 Cheapest Cars to Insure for 18-Year-Olds

-Vehicle selection can slash hundreds from annual premiums.
-A MINI Cooper requires only $149 monthly while high-end sports cars' premiums can cost $250+ monthly.
-The most budget-friendly choices blend practical family transportation with affordable performance models, demonstrating that style doesn't require premium pricing.
+Vehicle selection affects annual premiums.
+A MINI Cooper costs only $149 monthly, while premiums for high-end sports cars run over $250 monthly.
+The most budget-friendly choices blend practical family transportation with affordable performance models, proving that style doesn't require premium pricing.

 Average Cost of Car Insurance for 18-Year-Olds